 Type 2 diabetes develops when the body isn’t making enough insulin or can’t use what it’s producing.
 This usually happens when people are overweight or obese, and until recently, diabetes was almost exclusively a problem affecting older adults.

-However, with the increase in obesity rates among children, type 2 diabetes is becoming more of a problem in pediatric endocrinology.
+However, with the increase in obesity rates among children, type 2 diabetes is becoming more of a problem.

 Other pediatric endocrinology conditions your child might have include: